 Designed to facilitate accurate execution of corrective wedge osteotomies of long bones

 Available for Licensing

-- The BoneTractor device is designed to facilitate standard osteotomies and partial/modified closing wedge osteotomies.
+The BoneTractor device is designed to facilitate standard osteotomies and partial/modified closing wedge osteotomies.
 The device is inserted into the osteotomy, adjusted to the desired wedge size and secured, allowing the surgical saw to be precisely guided during the procedure – because an osteotomy requires precision.

 Comparing the Technology

 Current Method: According to the Journal of Bone and Joint Surgery, “conventional methods for determining the correction angle and wedge size include pre-operative radiological measurement and planning, intra-operative measurement with the help of a cable, grids with lead-impregnated reference lines, and a system that uses a jig.”

 The Device: Following pre-operative measurements and planning, a surgeon would first complete a simple transverse osteotomy, followed by insertion of the BoneTractor into the osteotomy.
 The osteotomy is then manually compressed, adjusted to the optimal wedge size, and secured.
 The second osteotomy is then performed simply following the saw guide.
 Thusly, eliminating the use of cables and grids.

 - Well aligned with current methods for treatment, and simple to use

 - Considerably less expensive than robotic surgical methods being developed (which are more difficult to implement)